 Multimodal LLM Architecture showed how systems consume visual and audio evidence.
-Diffusion flips direction: it builds images from conditioning signals by iteratively denoising a latent state.
+Diffusion flips direction: it builds samples from conditioning signals by iteratively denoising a state.

 1import json